The Aluminum Plant – Pilea cadierei [py-LEE-uh kad-ee-AIR-eye] is a bushy little plant with distinct markings on the leaves.

 - Take the cuttings in the spring

-- Mix potting soil with river sand to increase drainage
+- Combine a potting mix with river sand to increase drainage

 - Cover the cuttings with plastic containing ventilation holes

 - Place the container in a warm spot

 - After the cuttings take root, place two or three in a pot

 Remember to pinch the tops throughout the spring and summer.

 The following year, the plant should be ready to transplant into its permanent home.

 The aluminum plant is not an invasive species or toxic.
 However, it does have a few potential threats.

 Spider mites love this plant.
 (Natural ways to kill spider mites here)